 A friend of mine bought a copy of The Chronocar with the simple intention of supporting me.
 Then he decided to read it to see what it was all about.
-He was blown away by it.
 He was surprised that he enjoyed it so much because, as he told me later, “I hate science fiction!”
 At least two other people have written reviews where they clearly express a dislike or ambivalence for science fiction, yet they admit that they enjoyed the story.

 A young lady I know on Facebook was singing the praises of the latest installment of the Star Wars movies and how much she enjoyed science fiction.
 In a comment, I corrected her.
 Star Wars may be great entertainment but it is not, I explained, science fiction.

 “But, it has space ships and aliens!” she countered.

 My favorite definition: in science fiction, the science, whether real or imaginary, has to be so central to the story that without it the story would fall apart.
 Star Wars does not fit this criteria.
 You could give the characters metal swords, horses and sea going ships and tell essentially the same story; rebels fighting an evil empire.
 Star Wars is Space Opera, where space is merely the setting and the technologies are props.
 In fact the science and technology doesn’t even have to be logical.
 Just cool and exciting.
 Like light sabers.

 Lest Star Wars fans take offense, this is not a put down.
 I’m a fan of Star Wars, particularly the earlier films.
 In fact the first three were quite groundbreaking.
 It’s just that science fiction is not the proper category.